LlewBach/cydymiaith/TESTING.md

   - Username: 'testuser1'
   - Password: 'testuser1'
 3) If the values pass form validation (tested in the 'Defensive Programming Testing' section below), then upon clicking 'Register' the user should be redirected to the user's new profile page, that displays the username, 'Role: Student' and a flash message - "Registration Successful!".
-4) The navbar menu items should have changed from 'Home, Posts, Log In, Register' to 'Home, Posts, Profile, Users, Log Out'.
+4) The navbar menu items should have changed from 'Home, Posts, Log In, Register' to 'Home, Posts, Profile, Log Out'.

 Test result: Pass